Frequently Asked Questions

 + What are your license restrictions?

 There's none.
-However, if you plan to use a track in connection with a video that contains nuditiy PLEASE e-mail email@example.com.
-We need to make sure it's cool with the Artist/composer.
+However, if you plan to use a track in connection with a video that contains nudity PLEASE e-mail firstname.lastname@example.org.
+We need to make sure it's cool with the artist/composer.

 + What happens if I have a Youtube claim?